nus-cs2103-AY2223S2/tp/docs/team/hmuumyatmoe.md

 Trackr is a desktop address book application used for teaching Software Engineering principles.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.
+(Some of the )

 * Added the ability to add tasks to a task list and list tasks.
     * What it does: